Pimp C: Death

 In early December 2007, Butler was staying at the Mondrian Hotel in West Hollywood, California, where he was working on new music and performing with Too $hort.
 On the morning of December 4, 2007, he was scheduled to fly back home.
 After not hearing from him, his wife, Chinara, called the hotel and requested that they check on him.
-Hotel staff discovered Butler unresponsive in his hotel room.
-Paramedics pronounced him dead shortly after.
+Hotel staff discovered Butler unresponsive in his hotel room, where he was pronounced dead shortly after.
 He was 33 years old.

-The coroner's report ruled that Butler's death was accidental, attributing it to the effects of his heavy usage of "lean", a combination of codeine and promethazine, in conjunction with his pre-existing condition of sleep apnea.
+The coroner's report ruled that Butler's death was accidental, attributing it to a fatal interaction between the effects of his heavy usage of "lean", a combination of codeine and promethazine, in conjunction with his pre-existing condition of sleep apnea.

 Butler referred to lean many times in his music.

 According to DJ Paul of Three 6 Mafia, Butler's manager Rick Martin described seeing the rapper's body "laying down like he was praying but there was blood around like he was shot."
 He further stated: "He was knelt down like he was praying and the candles were all the way burnt down, so they knew he'd probably been dead for a day or so because he always lit those candles to sleep.
 He lit those big tall candles and they had been burnt down so he probably was dead for a while."

 Butler's body was transported back to his hometown of Port Arthur, Texas, where his funeral was held at the Bob Bowers Civic Center on December 13, 2007.
 Port Arthur mayor Deloris Prince, Butler's mother Weslyn Monroe, and Bun B were among the speakers at the service.
 He was buried at Greenlawn Memorial Park in Jefferson County.